Benjamin Levine

 Research area: She is a member of the Aging, Caregiving, and Technology Lab, with research focusing on nutrition, dietary assessment, and cultural inclusivity in healthcare.
 She plans to continue her research and pursue a career as a professor after graduation.

-With support from the Personalized Nutrition Initiative Travel Award, she will attend and present at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
+She attended and presented at the NUTRITON 2025 conference in Orlando, Florida, in May 2025.
 Her poster is titled “Exploring Variation in Nutrition Assessment Tools Amongst Practicing Registered Dietitians”.

 Rafael Guimarães